OCA/server-auth/auth_admin_passkey/README.rst

 * According to the configuration, Odoo will send a mail to user and admin to indicate them

+* According to the configuration, password can be stored encrypted in configuration file

 **Table of contents**